eugenewebdevs/workshops/workshops-2022/docker/exercises/6-database/README.md

 ## About

-A very common use case is running a database in a container.
+A very common use case for docker is running a database in a container.

 Run